troclaux/notes/aws.md

   - CloudFront (1 TB of data trasfer out)
   - aws blogs, forums, guides, quick starts

+- 12-months free AWS services for new AWS customers:
+  - EC2, S3, RDS, EBS, ECR, CloudFront, ElastiCache, DynamoDB*, Glacier*, Lambda*

 - What AWS services are never free (need to pay to use): WAF, Inspector, Route 53, EBS volumes, ELB (WIREE)

+- types of pricing in AWS
+  - pay for compute time: EC2, Lambda, Fargate
+  - pay for data stored in the cloud: S3, EBS, RDS
+  - pay only for data transfer out of the cloud
+    - data transfer into aws is free

 ### models